 Share your adventure

 New York Times best-selling author Hugh Howey started as an indie writer and is now a hybrid author.
-He has built an enviable fan base online that is watching the progress meters on this current writing projects with bated breath.
+He has built an enviable fan base online, watching the progress meters on this writing project with bated breath.
 How does he do this?
 He is 100% himself and shares interesting content.
-He creates fun unboxing videos when he gets copies of his books or products, shares photos from his travels at book signings and events as well as truly engaging with his fans.
+He creates fun unboxing videos when he gets copies of his books or products, shares photos from his travels at book signings and events and engages with his fans.

 Why you should do this:

-• Create media by taking photos and share them on Instagram, Facebook, and Twitter.
+• Create media by taking photos and sharing them on Instagram, Facebook, and Twitter.

 • Build a Pinterest presence to catalog your writer's life.
 More about how writers can use Pinterest here.

-(Disclosure: I work with Hugh's on his Pinterest account)
+(Disclosure: I worked with Hugh on his Pinterest account)

 • Have fun!
 You can tell that Hugh is living his dream and truly enjoying being a writer.